Lublin Castle: History

 The hill it is on was first fortified with a wood-reinforced earthen wall in the 12th century.
 In the first half of the 13th century, the stone keep was built.
 It still survives and is the tallest building of the castle, as well as the oldest standing building in the city.
 In the 14th century, during the reign of Casimir III the Great, the castle was rebuilt with stone walls.
 Probably at the same time, the castle's Chapel of the Holy Trinity was built as a royal chapel.

 In the first decades of the 15th century, King Władysław II Jagiełło commissioned a set of frescoes for the chapel.
 They were completed in 1418 and are preserved to this day.
 The artist was a Ruthenian, Master Andrej, who signed his work on one of the walls.
 Because of their unique style, mixing Western and Eastern Orthodox influences, they are acclaimed internationally as an important historical monument.

 Under the rule of the Jagiellon dynasty the castle enjoyed royal favor and frequent stays by members of the royal family.
+The sons of King Casimir IV Jagiellon were brought up in the castle under the tutelage of Jan Długosz.
 In the 16th century, it was rebuilt on a grandiose scale, under the direction of Italian masters brought from Kraków.
 The most momentous event in the castle's history was the signing in 1569 of the Union of Lublin, the founding act of the Polish–Lithuanian Commonwealth.

 As a consequence of the wars in the 17th century (The Deluge), the castle fell into disrepair.
 Only the oldest sections, the keep and the chapel, remained intact.
 After Lublin fell under Russian rule following the territorial settlement of the Congress of Vienna in 1815, the government of Congress Poland, on the initiative of Stanisław Staszic, carried out a complete reconstruction of the castle between 1826 and 1828.
 The new buildings were in the English neo-Gothic style, completely different from the structures they replaced, and their new purpose was to house a criminal prison.
 Only the keep and the chapel were preserved in their original state.